thehme/100-days-of-code/log.md

 100 Days Of Code - Log

+### Day 40: September 23, 2018

+**Today's Progress**: Today I had little time to code, but I started to look into adding logic to my sale button.
+I realize I needed an onClick button, so this is my next step.

+**Thoughts**: I tried to setup the on click button, but then noticed that I needed to have context of what view in the list was being clicked.
+I need to figure this out and see if it is any different then when I worked with fragments.

 ### Day 39: September 22, 2018

 **Today's Progress**: Finished logic for insert method after removing the spinner for book condition.